 Paula Deen’s Peach Cobbler is an easy dessert that the whole family will love.
 This yummy cobbler was gone within 20 minutes of me serving it to my family!
 Everyone raved about how delicious it was.
 I loved how easy this recipe was to make and that I had all the ingredients on hand to make.
 It is a great dessert to bake when you are expecting company because of how good the entire house smells.

 To prepare simply combine the peaches, 1 cup sugar, and water in a saucepan and mix well.
 Bring to a boil and simmer for 10 minutes and then remove from the heat.
 Next, put the butter in a 3-quart baking dish and place in oven to melt.

 Mix remaining 1 cup sugar, flour, and milk slowly to prevent clumping.
 Pour mixture over melted butter in your baking dish.
 Do not stir.
 Next spoon fruit on top, gently pouring in syrup.
 Sprinkle top with ground cinnamon, if desired (I did).
 We call this magic cobbler.
 The batter will rise to top during baking.
 Watch it closely and bake for 30 to 45 minutes, depending on doneness and browning.
 Just allow it to bake until it gets nice and done.

 I served Homemade Whipped Cream with our cobbler, but you can easily use store bought whipped cream if you choose.
 You can also add a scoop of vanilla ice cream on top.
-Regardless if you choose to serve it alone or with a topping this is a recipe that the entire family will be requesting again and again!
+Regardless of if you choose to serve it alone or with a topping this is a recipe that the entire family will be requesting again and again!
 I love to make this with fresh peaches but have also used frozen ones when I couldn’t find fresh at the store.